ali-zarei-baygi/pseudo_labeling/README.md

 # Using pseudo_labeling to improve performance of text classification

 In this project, we used MultiWOZ 2.2 dataset [1], which is a large-scale human-human conversational corpus spanning over eight domains: Hotel, Restaurant, Taxi, Train, Attraction, Hospital, Bus, and Police.
 Although this dataset is annotated, the intents (active intent in MultiWOZ 2.2 dataset) are assigned widely on the conversations.
-Here, we used different pseudo labeling algorithms (semi-supervised) to assign more fine-grained intent to each sentence of the MultiWOZ 2.2 dataset (Table 1).<br>
+Here, we used different pseudo labeling algorithms (semi-supervised) to assign more fine-grained intent to each sentence of the MultiWOZ 2.2 dataset (**Table 1**).<br>

-**Table 1.**
+**Table 1**
 | Utterances                                                   | Old Label	        | New Label                   |
 | ------------------------------------------------------------ |:------------------:| ---------------------------:|
 | I want to find a cheap restaurant in the south part of town. | Find_Restaurant	| Find + Restaurant + Details |